-The choice of an official language has a significant role in garnering a national identity, and I cannot overstate its centrality in the processes of nation and state building.
-In the case of South Sudan, the lingua franca is “Arabi Juba” in the Equatoria states, and many vernaculars of Arabic in the states bordering Sudan.
-The Interim Constitution of Southern Sudan, 2005, designated Arabic and English, the official working languages of Southern Sudan.
-It also designated all indigenous languages as national languages.
-It is significant to note here that the foreign languages are not dubbed the “national” language(s), rather the “official.”
-Moreover, due to the historical struggle against Arabization, some decisionmakers in South Sudan deemed Arabic the language of the oppressor, leading to its removal from being the second official language in the Transitional Constitution, 2011.
+The choice of an official language has a significant role in garnering a national identity, and I cannot overstate its centrality in the nation and state-building processes.
+In the case of South Sudan, the lingua franca is “Arabi Juba” in the Equatoria states and many vernaculars of Arabic in the states bordering Sudan.
+The Interim Constitution of Southern Sudan, 2005, designated Arabic and English as the official working languages of Southern Sudan.
+It also established all indigenous languages as national languages.
+It is significant to note here that the foreign languages are not dubbed the “national” language(s) but rather the “official.”
+Moreover, due to the historical struggle against Arabization, some decision-makers in South Sudan deemed Arabic the language of the oppressor, leading to its removal from being the second official language in the Transitional Constitution, 2011.

 © Apuk Ayuel Mayen 2018.
 All rights reserved.

 This article was prompted by Laura Kasinof’s 14 November 2018 Article in Foreign Policy, entitled: “For South Sudan, It’s Not So Easy to Declare Independence From Arabic.”